fzyzcjy/flutter_rust_bridge/website/docs/guides/how-to/logging.md

 Flutter Rust Bridge comes with logging build in - but you can override it with your own logging framework of choice.

+// TODO update what needs to be done for setup

 If using the template by `flutter_rust_bridge_codegen create/integrate`, the "print logs to console" is configured by default, via the auto-generated call to `flutter_rust_bridge::setup_default_user_utils()`.